 Comprehensive Overview

 The history of using topical steroids dates back to the mid-20th century when they were first introduced as a treatment for skin conditions like eczema and psoriasis.
-Over time, their application expanded to include other inflammatory conditions, including penile adhesions.
+Plus, over time, their application expanded to include other inflammatory conditions, including penile adhesions.
 The effectiveness and relative ease of use have made topical steroids a popular choice among healthcare providers.

 The scientific foundation behind the use of topical steroids lies in their ability to bind to specific receptors in skin cells, which then inhibit the production of inflammatory substances.
 By reducing inflammation, the steroid creams allow the skin to soften and stretch, facilitating the separation of the foreskin from the glans.
 This process is gradual and requires consistent, careful application to achieve the desired results.